WATCH: BJP leader Kailash Vijayvargiya's Vehicle Ransacked by Protesters in Bengal's Diamond Harbour

 New Delhi: Protestors pelted stones at the vehicle of BJP leader Kailash Vijayvargiya in West Bengal’s Diamond Harbour area of South 24 Parganas district on Thursday.
-He is on his way to South 24 Paraganas.
 Condeming the attack, the leader said that he has also received injuries.
 The protestors also attempted to block the road from where BJP President JP Nadda’s convoy was passing.
 Also Read - Farmers Protest: 5-Member Opposition Delegation to Meet President On Farm Bills on Wednesday

 Vijayvargiya said, “I have been injured in this attack.
 The party president’s car was also attacked.
 We strongly condemn it.
 In the presence of police, goons attacked us.
 It felt as if we were not in our own country Also Read - Farmers Protest: Planned To Visit Border Not As CM But As A Common Man, Says Arvind Kejriwal

 Alleging that the attack was done by Trinamool Congress (TMC) goons, Vijayvargiya tweeted a video clip of the incident where protestors pelted bricks at his vehicle.
+He also wrote, “The Bengal Police had already been informed of the national president JPNadda’s program, but once again the Bengal police failed.”
 Also Read - Farmers Crisis: Worried Parkash Singh Badal Writes To PM Modi, Says Govt Could Have Dealt With Issue Better

+Reacting to the incident, Nadda said, “There isn’t a car in our convoy which was not attacked.
+I am safe because I was travelling in a bulletproof car.
+This state of lawlessness and intolerance in West Bengal has to end.”

+Adding that both Vijayvargiya and BJP national vice president Mukul Roy were injured in the attack, Nadda said, ” It is a shame on democracy.”

 Vehicles of media personnel, too, were not spared, sources said told PTI.